ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Video hosting platform

 [DTube](https://d.tube) is hosting videos on IPFS to reduce stress on their infrastructure.
 The website itself is not decentralized, but it mainly manages coordination between users and the discoverability of content.
-You can also learn how to replicate [Youtube on IPFS](https://simpleaswater.com/youtube-on-ipfs/)

 ### Co-host large datasets